Dateline NBC: Syndication

 Repackaged hour-long true crime episodes of Dateline air on various cable and satellite channels such as Investigation Discovery, E!, USA Network (E! and USA are owned by NBC parent company NBCUniversal) and OWN, usually with the network names suffixing the generic branding of Dateline on....
-Several other brandings exist, with Dateline: Secrets Uncovered as a part of Oxygen, Dateline: Real Life Mysteries on TLC (along with Dateline on TLC), and Dateline Extra the branding for repackaged episodes on MSNBC and NBC News NOW, also owned by NBCUniversal.
+Several other brandings exist, with Dateline: Secrets Uncovered as a part of Oxygen, Dateline: Real Life Mysteries on TLC (along with Dateline on TLC), and Dateline Extra the branding for repackaged episodes on MSNBC, also owned by NBCUniversal.
 All episodes are repackaged by NBC News under its non-fiction Peacock Productions banner.
 The NBCUniversal streaming service Peacock has featured a full-time streaming channel made up of Dateline episodes since its July 2020 launch.
+NBC News' free streaming channel, NBC News NOW, also airs episodes of Dateline NBC every weekend.

-On September 25, 2017, Dateline began airing archived true crime-focused episodes in daily broadcast syndication; the NBC branding is completely removed.
-These episodes also air as part of MyNetworkTV's Wednesday and Thursday night lineups.
+On September 25, 2017, Dateline began airing archived true crime-focused episodes in daily broadcast syndication; the NBC branding was completely removed.
+These episodes also air as part of MyNetworkTV's lineups.

+In February 2025, NBC News announced that it would begin to produce a Spanish-language version of the series for sister network Telemundo; it will be presented by Noticias Telemundo anchor Julio Vaqueiro.

 International broadcasts

-Dateline is broadcast in Canada, mainly through NBC and MyNetworkTV affiliates from U.S. border cities (such as KING-TV/KZJO in Seattle, WDIV-TV/WADL-TV in Detroit and WGRZ-TV/WNYO-TV in Buffalo, New York) that are widely available in that country; until the fall of 2022, new editions of the show were not simulcast on a Canadian network nationwide, though many of the same Canadian counterparts to the cable networks mentioned in the syndication section air the repackaged Dateline on... episodes as a part of their own schedules (especially those containing domestic stories), and some other American stations airing in Canada carry the Dateline syndicated package outside of network hours.
-Since Fall 2022, Citytv simulcasted new episodes of Dateline with NBC in Canada, a rarity as Canadian networks do not generally simulcast American newsmagazines.
+Dateline is broadcast in Canada, mainly through NBC and MyNetworkTV affiliates from U.S. border cities (such as KING-TV and KZJO in Seattle, WDIV-TV and WADL in Detroit, and WGRZ-TV and WNYO-TV in Buffalo, New York) that are widely available in that country; until the fall of 2022, new editions of the show were not simulcast on a Canadian network nationwide, though many of the same Canadian counterparts to the cable networks mentioned in the syndication section air the repackaged Dateline on... episodes as a part of their own schedules (especially those containing domestic stories), and some other American stations airing in Canada carry the Dateline syndicated package outside of network hours.
+Since the fall of 2022, Citytv simultaneously airs new episodes of Dateline with NBC in Canada (with domestic advertising), a rarity as Canadian networks do not generally simulcast American newsmagazines.
+Since January 2025, the syndicated version of Dateline also airs on the newly launched channel Oxygen Canada from Bell Media.

 Dateline NBC is also seen on the 24-hour news network Orbit News in Europe and the Middle East, which broadcasts MSNBC and other NBC News programs for several hours a day.
 It is also broadcast on the Seven Network in Australia on Sundays at 5 a.m., although is pre-empted by paid programming on regional affiliates Prime Television and Golden West Network.
 In the Philippines, the program airs on TAP Edge.